swt02026/golang-with-other-langauage-example/README.md

 4. os : ubuntu 16.04

 If you use other distro or other os ,you should modify the makefile by youself.
+Will produce the call_go.so file, it is a importable python module.